“Almost Continuously in Operation”

-Flexible regarding possibilities, precise under tension.
-This is the philosophy of PräziTec Haustein GmbH to a tee.
-The metal working company from Tettnang on Lake Constance manufactures a multitude of turning, milling, grinding and multi-task machining parts for customers from a wide range of industries.
+Flexible in the possibilities, precise under pressure: This is how the philosophy of PräziTec Haustein GmbH can be summed up.
+The metal processing company from Tettnang on Lake Constance produces a wide range of turned, milled, grinding and multi-task processing parts for customers from a wide variety of industries.

 Since June 2018, the 4-jaw-chuck of the concentrically and compensating clamping INOFlex® of HWR Spanntechnik GmbH from Oyten has been deployed which, in particular, meets the exacting requirements of both precision and flexible manufacturing.